ty-porter/RGBMatrixEmulator/samples/README.md

 Samples in this directory have been adapted from [`rpi-rgb-led-matrix` Python samples](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python/samples).

+## License

+Files in this directory are derivatives of original work and are distributed with original license.
+See `samples/LICENSE`.

 ## Installing Samples

 Installation of `RGBMatrixEmulator` from PyPi does not include sample files.
 After installing the emulator according to the [README](../README.md#installation), you should clone this repository instead: